 Business insurance can offer you protection and help keep your business and personal finances secure.
 As a business owner, it’s your responsibility to secure the necessary business insurance to protect your assets, property and employees.
-If you’re not protected with the right insurance, an accident, natural disaster or lawsuit could result in expenses that you can’t afford and force you to close your business.
+If you’re not protected with the right insurance, an accident, pandemic, natural disaster or lawsuit could result in expenses that you can’t afford and force you to close your business.

 Insurance required by law

 There are a few types of business insurance that are required by law to help protect your company and employees from the financial burden of unexpected events.
 The requirements differ from state to state, so visit your state commissioner’s website to find out the coverage required in your area.
 Also, be sure to thoroughly research all types of insurance associated with your industry to stay compliant, using resources like the Insurance Information Institute.

 Here are a few types of insurance required in many states:

 Workers’ compensation insurance